Michael Hughes (basketball): College career

 Hughes averaged 1.8 points and 1.2 rebounds per game as a freshman at Akron.
 Following the season, he transferred to Duquesne, following coach Keith Dambrot who was hired there.
 Hughes underwent surgery in the summer for stress fractures in his shins.
 During his redshirt season, he focused on dieting and conditioning, eventually losing 45 pounds.
 As a sophomore, Hughes averaged 11.2 points, 6.5 rebounds, and 2.3 blocks per game, which was second in the Atlantic 10 Conference.
 On December 4, 2019, he scored a career-high 23 points to go with 11 rebounds in a 71–58 win against VMI.
 During his junior season, Hughes was a strong defensive presence but struggled with foul trouble.
 He averaged 10.3 points, 6.8 rebounds, 1.5 steals and 2.7 blocks per game.
 As a senior, Hughes averaged 10.8 points and 7.9 rebounds per game.
 He finished as the program’s all-time leader in career field goal percentage, making 56.2 percent of his shot attempts, as well as fourth on Duquesne’s all-time blocks list with 177.

 Professional career

 On August 15, 2021, Hughes signed his first professional contract with BC Vienna of the Austrian Basketball Superliga.

 On July 14, 2023, Hughes signed a one-year deal with CBet Jonava of the Lithuanian Basketball League (LKL).

 On August 5, 2024, Hughes signed with the Shonan United of the B.League.

 On August 5, 2025, he came back to BC Jonava, signing a one-year contract.
 The club released a statement on August 29, stating that the contract did not come into effect as Hughes had failed his medical examination.

+In 2026, he signed with the Montreal Alliance in the CEBL, in Canada, for the 2026 season.